powerdistribution/powerdistribution.github.io/study/10/index.md

       underground line miles

 0. Consider a single mainline with two switches with line exposure and customers evenly split between the three line sections.
-Assume a repair time = 4 hours and switch time = 1 hour.
+Assume repair time = 4 hours and switch time = 1 hour.
 Find CAIDI.

 0. Repeat the previous example, but now, assume that 50% of customers